 - Sign up at Buddy.Works with your GitHub/Bitbucket profile or email address

 - Select the repository with your .NET project

-If you wish, you can use Buddy to host your code.
+INFO: If you wish, you can use Buddy to host your code.
 The service offers a fully-featured Git hosting with merge requests and push permissions.
 You can learn more about the features here.

 Build the pipeline

 A pipeline is a set of actions, executed automatically in the given order, and under the conditions defined by you.
 Let’s use it to introduce Continuous Delivery to your C# workflow:

 - Click Add a new pipeline and enter the name of the pipeline

 - Enter the name of the pipeline, set the Trigger mode to On every push, and assign it to the branch that you want to deploy

 Buddy uses isolated Docker containers for builds.
 They are essentialy virtual machines with preconfigured dev environments (frameworks, dependencies, databases, etc.) To build the C# application we’ll use Mono, a cross-platform .NET framework.

 INFO: You can read more about the concept of Docker in this guide.